 The College has no formal reserves policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activity.
-As at the balance sheet date, the Income and Expenditure account reserve was a deficit of £28,557,000 (2019: £20,215,000).
+As at the balance sheet date, the Income and Expenditure account reserve was a deficit of £28,089,000 (2020 deficit of: £28,557,000).